Why Fiberglass Pool Steps Are Slippery (and 2 Quick Fixes)

 So here’s what you can do – Get a proper test kit and learn how to use it to measure your water parameters yourself.
 Commit to testing your water at least once per day during the swim season so that you can learn how your pool reacts to the chlorine you add.

-Add chlorine to your pool to maintain the proper FC/CYA ratio, which entails checking and dosing your water every day at first.
-Brush, vacuum, and keep your pool clean to your satisfaction, as well as your equipment in good operating order.
+Add chlorine to your pool to maintain the proper FC/CYA ratio, which entails first checking and dosing your water every day.
+Brush, vacuum, and keep your pool clean to your satisfaction and your equipment in good operating order.

 Once you’ve figured out how your pool consumes chlorine over a few days or weeks, testing can be reduced to simple pH/FC/CC testing a few times per week rather than every day.